 You can also print directly from your laptop by downloading the Papercut client or by using the MPS web portal, where you can print directly from the web.
-Please visit one of the document centres should you need assistance with setting this up.
+Should you need assistance with setting this up, you can go to one of the document centres.
 You can print from your mobile device via the web upload function.
 Visit the UCT Managed Print Services website for more information.